Zunaeed-Imran/ShopEasy/README.md

 - `npm install --save @stripe/react-stripe-js @stripe/stripe-js`
 - than pest the provided code in CheckForm.jsx
 - also pest the provided code in Stripe.jsx
+- than set "publish" key from my own stripe account, in (Stripe.jsx) file
 -
 - //for the backend
 - `composer require stripe/stripe-php`